emacsmirror/shift-number/readme.rst

 ----------------

 ``shift-number-motion``: ``nil``
-   When non-nil, move the cursor to the end of the number.
+   When non-nil, move the cursor to the end of the number, set the ``mark`` to the beginning.
 ``shift-number-negative``: ``t``
    When non-nil, support negative numbers.